Website Manager

 Generally, the more advanced the Division of play, the higher the degree of commitment is expected.
 NSI encourages players to participate in other sports "out-of-season".
 See the multiple sport FAQ for recommendations on "in-season" sports participation.

-12U (grades 5 and 6) - 2 practices per week with weekend games.
+12U (grades 5 and 6) - 2 practices per week with weekend games 7 v 7 (plus goalie) games.
 Educational, recreational, and competitive.

 14U (grade 7 and 8) – 2 practices per week with games on the weekends.
 Educational, recreational, and more competitive.

-18U (grades 9-12) Practices or games almost every day of the season.
+18U (grades 9-12) Practices or games every day of the season.
 Players are expected to be committed to attending all practices and games and other sport/activity commitments must be managed and discussed with the coach.

 Generally, practices run 1.5 - 2 hours and games (including warm-ups) can run 2 hours.
 For games, your coach will require that you arrive for warm-up and preparation 30-60 minutes ahead of the scheduled start.